SenseNet/sn-workflow/docs/inbox-workflow.md

 - there is a simple API for developers for retrieving mails, Exchange push/pull-notifications and subscription handling

 ## Connecting to an Exchange server
-sensenet ECM can be connected to a Microsoft Exchange server in two modes:
+sensenet can be connected to a Microsoft Exchange server in two modes:
-- **push notifications**: an Exchange server can send notifications about incoming emails to a web service defined in sensenet ECM.
+- **push notifications**: an Exchange server can send notifications about incoming emails to a web service defined in sensenet.
 A custom workflow can be defined to process the incoming emails.
 - **polling unread mails**: a custom workflow can be defined to retrieve unread emails from an Exchange mailbox with a given time interval.

 The difference between the two methods is summarized in the following table: